Last modified: Dec. 6, 2024, 4:27 p.m.

 Native

-There is a lot of variation in colours: from ochreous over ochreous-brown till ochreous-greyish.
-There is often an indistinct lighter costa area visible, shade lighter than ground colour.
+There is a lot of variation in colours: from ochreous over ochreous-brown to ochreous-greyish.
+There is often an indistinct lighter costa area visible, a shade lighter than the ground colour.

 The antennae are mostly white, or sometimes alternately ringed black or brown and white till the tip.